Table Of Contents

 Syntax

-The reason why it is not available by default is that LOOKUP is not a VBA function.
+If you search for the LOOKUP formula in the VBA editor, it is not available by default because LOOKUP is not a VBA function.
 Rather, it is a worksheet function.
 So to use the LOOKUP function, we must first use the worksheet function in VBA class.

-- Arg 1 means lookup value
+- Arg 1 represents the lookup value

-- Arg 3 is our result vector.
+- Arg 3 is the result vector.

-How to Use VBA Lookup Function?
-(Examples)
+How To Use VBA Lookup Function?

 Example #1